JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 - a high UPA score, with all extreme individuals

-- Rarely participate in high-intensity sports and only slightly in low-intensity sports
+- rarely participate in high-intensity sports and only slightly in low-intensity sports

 - a low or medium level of education

 - mostly widowed

+- have more children on average

 - slightly more often on social assistance